Learn. Explore. Get Outside

 Land Acknowledgment Statement

-The Gunflint Trail Historical Society acknowledges Chik-Wauk Museum and Nature Center is located on traditional and ancestral lands of Indigenous People, the Anishinaabe, Ojibwe people who cared for and continue to be stewards of their homeland.
+The Gunflint Trail Historical Society acknowledges Chik-Wauk Museum and Nature Center is located on the traditional and ancestral homelands of Indigenous People, including the Oceti Sakowin and Ojibwe-Anishinaabe, who continue to live in reciprocity with their homelands.

 Etymology